 The ability to work from any WeWork completely transformed the employee experience for the tech giant.
 In fact, 92 per cent of Microsoft employees surveyed were satisfied with the WeWork locations they visited; 84 per cent of those surveyed believe access to WeWork locations makes them more productive; and 74 per cent say WeWork access allows them to get close to customers.

 5. Business development opportunities: Royal Bank of Canada

 In September 2017, RBC launched advice hubs in Toronto and Montreal WeWork locations.
-From those hubs, RBC employees could provide support for WeWork members, whether they needed help applying for a loan, optimizing their capital structure, or growing their headcount.
+From those hubs, RBC employees could provide support for WeWork members, whether they needed help applying for a loan, optimising their capital structure or growing their headcount.

-For all these reasons and more, WeWork’s agile real estate solutions can support your business goals.
+For all these reasons and more, WeWork’s agile property solutions can support your business goals.
 Let’s talk about how we can build the future of work, together.

 Marnie Williams is a global content marketing manager at WeWork.
-She writes about the intersection of business and real estate.
+She writes about the intersection of business and property.
 Previously, she created data-driven editorial and video at Oracle.